(In first paragraph, company corrects switch date to Dec. 31, 2016, not Jan. 1, 2017)

 By Lisa Baertlein

-LOS ANGELES, Nov 16 (Reuters) - Taco Bell said on Monday its more than 6,000 U.S. fast-food restaurants would stop using eggs laid by caged hens by Dec.
-31, 2016, years ahead of the deadlines set by its bigger rivals.
+LOS ANGELES, Nov 16 (Reuters) - Taco Bell on Monday said its more than 6,000 U.S. fast-food restaurants will stop using eggs laid by caged hens by Dec.
+31, 2016, years ahead of the deadlines set by its major rivals.

-McDonald’s said in September its 16,000 U.S. and Canadian restaurants would switch to cage-free eggs within 10 years.
+McDonald’s Corp in September said its 16,000 U.S. and Canadian restaurants would switch to cage-free eggs within 10 years.

-Taco Bell, a division of Yum Brands Inc, said its whole eggs would be certified according to cage-free egg production standards set by the American Humane Association.
+Taco Bell, a division of Yum Brands Inc, said its whole eggs will be certified according to cage-free egg production standards set by the American Humane Association.